Hanna-Ondrasek/TinyML_Project/README.md

 # TinyML Independent Study
 This project consists of a custom TinyML model which distinguishes voice by gender using mel-frequency cepstral coefficients (MFCCs).
 Training with MFCCs made the model more sound for recognition in human speech.
 I also took notes on a snow forecast model and my notes are also included.
 This project was developed for the Arduino Nano 33 BLE Sense Rev2 with headers.
 Below is an overview of the model I developed:

+## Short Summary
+**TinyML Independent Study: a custom TinyML model which distinguishes voice by gender using mel-frequency cepstral coefficients (MFCCs)**

 # Voice Gender Classification using LSTM